Dictionary » Positive Words » Devoted – Meaning, Definition, Synonyms and Antonyms

 Definition:

 Devoted means being firmly committed, loyal, or emotionally attached to someone or something.
 To begin with, a devoted person willingly gives their time, energy, and attention to what they care about most.
-Moreover, this level of commitment goes beyond duty—it comes from genuine love or passion.
-For example, someone may feel devoted to their family, their work, or even a cause they believe in.
-In addition, devotion often involves consistent effort and unwavering support, even during hard times.
+Moreover, this level of commitment goes beyond duty—it comes from genuine love, interest, or strong belief.
+For example, someone may be devoted to their family, their studies, their career, or even a cause they believe in.
+In addition, devotion often involves consistent effort and unwavering support, even during hard times or setbacks.

 Etymology:

-The word “devoted” originates from the Latin word “devotus,” which means “vowed” or “dedicated.”
-This Latin word comes from “devotio,” meaning “a solemn dedication” or “a vow,” often made to gods or deities.
-Over time, this Latin word evolved through Old French into “devoter,” meaning “to dedicate” or “to pledge loyalty.”
-Eventually, the term entered the English language in the 16th century, keeping its original sense of deep commitment or dedication.
+The word “devoted” comes from the Latin word “devotus,” which is related to the idea of being “vowed” or “dedicated.”
+That ties back to “devotio,” meaning a solemn dedication or vow (historically linked to offerings made in a religious context).
+Over time, the term moved through Old French into “devoter,” meaning to dedicate or pledge loyalty.
+Eventually, the word entered English in the 16th century, keeping the sense of strong dedication and personal commitment.
+For deeper context on the related idea of commitment, you can also explore commitment or dedication.

-Thus, the word “devoted” has long carried the meaning of being loyal and committed, especially in a way that requires personal sacrifice or emotional investment.
+Thus, “devoted” has long carried the meaning of loyalty and dedication, especially when it involves real personal investment.

 Example Sentences:

-- Moreover, he was devoted to his career, spending countless hours perfecting his craft.
+• Moreover, he is devoted to his career, spending extra hours improving his skills.

-- In contrast, while some were hesitant, her devoted commitment to the cause inspired others to take action.
+• In contrast, while some were hesitant, her devoted commitment to the cause helped the team move forward.

-- Additionally, they remained devoted friends, supporting each other through thick and thin.
+• Additionally, they remained devoted friends, checking in and supporting each other through changes and challenges.

 Devoted Synonyms: